ftrucco01/recuperamascota_backend/README.md

 ## Pets App Backend

 This README document outlines the development of the backend module for the Pets App.
-The backend is responsible for managing pet and client data, as well as facilitating communication between them through invitations and reporting.
+The backend is responsible for managing pet and client data, as well as facilitating communication between them through invitations and reporting

 ### User Endpoints:
 1. **List Users**